osv-io/osv-io.github.io/_includes/typical-cloud-stack.md

 ### Typical cloud stack

-JVM, OS and and Hyper-visor - all provides protection and abstraction.
-OSv, minimize the redundancy between these layers.
+The JVM, OS and hypervisor all provide protection and abstraction.
+OS<sup>v</sup> minimizes the redundancy in these layers by simplifying the OS.

 ![app](images/app.jpg)